Fulforce/BackupAADSecurityGroups/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Pre-requisites:
-- An A1 license with the feature "Power Automate for Office 365" enabled.
+- An E1/A1, E3/A3 or E5/A5 license with the feature "Power Automate for Office 365" enabled.
 - The account must have access to the SharePoint library you wish to publish to.
 - Be able to read Azure AD security group memberships.
 Directory Reader role will accomplish this.